Search the A-Z List

 Aerosol Containers

-Containers with material should be disposed at Household Hazardous Waste Events, while empty containers can be recycled with other metals.
+Containers with material should be disposed at Household Hazardous Waste collection facilities or events, while empty containers can be recycled with other metals.

 Aluminum Cans